Canada 'contracts out' obligations to refugee claimants, advocates tell top court

 In a written submission, opponents of the 18-year-old Safe Third Country Agreement ask the top court to declare the legislation underpinning the pact in violation of the Section 7 Charter of Rights and Freedoms guarantees of life, liberty and security of the person.

-The Supreme Court is slated to hear oral arguments on Thursday about the constitutionality of the agreement, under which Canada and the United States recognize each other as havens to seek protection.
+The Supreme Court is slated to hear oral arguments today about the constitutionality of the agreement, under which Canada and the United States recognize each other as havens to seek protection.

 The pact allows Canada to turn back prospective refugees who show up at land ports of entry along the Canada-U.S. border on the basis they must pursue their claims in the U.S., the country where they first arrived.